vargasdm/New-Portfolio/README.md

 ## Description

 The motivation for this project was to create a a single-page web application using React.
-This way the I as a developer can practice using React as well as create an application to use as my portfolio.
+This way I, as a developer, can practice using React as well as create an application to use as my portfolio.
 This way I can show future employers what I have worked on.

 During this project I learned:
 - how to install and React as a way to create single-page web applications